 Shrink Your Risk

 Dr. Kim explained that all ischemic strokes are rooted in the same risk factors.
 Obesity, diabetes, high cholesterol, heart arrhythmias, atrial fibrillation, smoking, drug abuse and many others are all linked to an increased likelihood to experience a mini- or full-scale stroke.
-If you have any of these risk factors, set up a visit with your doctor to discuss how you can lower your chances of a stroke.
+If you have any of these risk factors, visit our Stroke Risk Profiler to evaluate your risk for stroke and set up a visit with your doctor to discuss how you can lower your chances of a stroke.